RocketDerp/April14_2025/Art/ScreenPlay/Never_Seen.md

 John 1:1 / John One One

 "God" is a character in fiction story.
 "Hamlet's Ghost" is a character in fiction story. - Bible verse "1 John 4:20" - you have never seen Hamlet's Ghost, you have never seen God.
 You have never seen the fiction character of Hamlet's Ghost, you have never seen the fiction character "God".

+&nbsp;

+## Seen Hamlet

+Seen *Book* Seen *Church* Seen *Mosque* Seen *Synagogue*

+You have seen words, you have seen book, you have seen Church, you have seen Mosque, you have seen humans build Synagogue and Mosque and Church.
+Seen printing. - verse "1 John 4:20"

+You have seen people play Hamlet's Ghost character.
+Seen *Hamlet*